 Mendeley is a free citation and file management application.
 It allows you to:

-Mendeley Reference Manager and the Mendeley Cite add-in for Word is web-based and, therefore, incompatible with the University’s OIT-supplied version of Office365.
+Mendeley Reference Manager and the Mendeley Cite add-in for Word is web-based and, therefore, incompatible with the University of Minnesota’s IT-supplied version of Office365.
 For temporary functionality, users can install the Mendeley Reference Manager Mendeley Cite add-in to Microsoft Word by first logging out of their UMN accounts.

 We recommend that all Mendeley users switch to Zotero.
 Instructions for this are at: https://www.zotero.org/support/kb/mendeley_import